Inca army: Composition

 Commoners were considered to have fulfilled their military service obligations after six or seven years.
 The professional officers, however, were permanent soldiers, paid by the state.
 This military caste enjoyed several privileges, with the state paying for their food, clothing and housing costs, as well as supplying gifts such as coca, jewellery, and wives.

 Runas (common men) from the coastal region —in contrast to men from the highlands— were not compelled to serve in the army.
 This is probably explained by their poor adaptation to the harsh climate conditions of the highlands, where most wars took place.

 Army units would march in the company of a large number of women, mostly relatives of the soldiers.
 Women would take care of cooking and repair the soldiers' clothes and, after battles, would attend the wounded and help bury the dead.
 Inca armies would not fight at night for religious reasons.
 A group of priests would also be attached to the army units, to pray, make sacrifices, and try to weaken the opposing force by casting spells before and during battle.
 Weapons and other equipment were transported by llamas.

-In the early stages of the Incan Empire, the army was mainly formed of ethnic Inca troops.
+In the early stages of the Inca Empire, the army was mainly formed of ethnic Inca troops.
 Later on, however, only the officers and imperial guards were Incas (the Incas were 40,000 to 100,000 strong, and they ruled an empire of 10 to 15 million).
 The squads were organized according to the ethnicity of the soldiers (auca runas).
 The soldiers were armed and dressed according to their tribe with animal skins, fabric shields, feathers, jewels or body paints.

 Once a battle was over, enemy leaders would only be executed if they refused to accept the sovereignty of the Incas.
 The majority of conquered nations were absorbed into the Empire.
 Conquered nations were forced to adopt Quechua as their main language, worship Inca gods and adopt Inca social customs.
 Inca government officials would perform a careful study of the conquered zone to ensure the achievement of these objectives.